Challenges Faced by Floyd Mayweather Jr.: Obstacles and Turning Points

 Life is full of challenges, and Floyd Mayweather Jr. faced many.
 Discover key struggles and how they were overcome.

-In 1993, Mayweather's father was imprisoned after his conviction for illegal drug trafficking.
-This affected Floyd's early professional career.
+In 1996, Mayweather's father was still imprisoned after his conviction for illegal drug trafficking in 1993.

 December 7, 2002: Rematch with José Luis Castillo

-On December 7, 2002, Mayweather fought a rematch with José Luis Castillo.
-He mentioned having a torn rotator cuff before their first fight and having undergone surgery afterward.
+On December 7, 2002, Mayweather had a rematch with José Luis Castillo.
+Before the rematch, Mayweather said he had a torn rotator cuff before their first fight and had surgery afterwards.

 2002: Mayweather Charged with Domestic Violence

-In 2002, Mayweather was charged with two counts of domestic violence and one count of misdemeanor battery.
-He received a six-month suspended sentence, two days of house arrest, and was ordered to perform 48 hours of community service.
+In 2002, Floyd Mayweather was charged with two counts of domestic violence and one count of misdemeanor battery, leading to a suspended sentence and community service.

-2004: Mayweather Receives Suspended Jail Sentence for Battery
+2004: Mayweather Receives Suspended Sentence for Misdemeanor Battery

-In 2004, Mayweather was given a one-year suspended jail sentence, ordered to undergo counseling for "impulse control," and pay a $1,000 fine (or perform 100 hours of community service) after being convicted of two counts of misdemeanor battery against two women.
+In 2004, Floyd Mayweather was given a one-year suspended jail sentence, ordered to undergo counseling, and pay a fine after being convicted of two counts of misdemeanor battery against two women.

-In July 2005, previous domestic battery charges against Mayweather were dropped after Josie Harris testified that she had lied and that Mayweather had not battered her.
+In July 2005, domestic battery charges were dropped after Harris testified that she had lied and that Mayweather had not battered her.

 2005: Mayweather Pleads No Contest to Battery Charge